Generic $\mathfrak{gl}_2$-foams, web and arc algebras: Main proofs

-By \fullref{proposition:cats-are-equal}, it suffices to show, that $\Hom_{\webalg[*]^{\based}}(\M[*]^{\based}(u),\M[*]^{\based}(v))$ is a free $\ring$-module of finite rank, and then calculate its rank.
-The first task follows directly from \fullref{corollary:it-is-a-basis2}.
-The main difficulty is to ``control'' the number of $\webalg[*]^{\based}$-bimodule homomorphisms.
+Because of \fullref{proposition:cats-are-equal} it suffices to show that the $\ring$-modules $\Hom_{\webalg[*]^{\based}}(\M[*]^{\based}(u),\M[*]^{\based}(v))$ are free of finite rank and to match their ranks.
+The first task is clear because of the cup foam bases.
+The main difficulty is thus to control the number of $\webalg[*]^{\based}$-bimodule homomorphisms.
 We do so by analyzing the decomposition structure.

 To this end, recall from \fullref{subsec:algmodel} that, given a web $u$, then we can associate to it a $\compmatch$-composite matching $\cc{u}$ by erasing orientations and phantom edges.
-Here choose any presentation of the associated $\compmatch$-composite matching $\cc{u}$ in terms of the basic moves from \eqref{eq:basic_moves}.
+Here choose any presentation of the associated $\compmatch$-composite matching $\cc{u}$ in terms of the basic moves from \cite[(31)]{EST}.
 From this we obtain an $\ArcalgS[*]$-bimodule $\Mo[*](\cc{u})$ associated to $\M[*]^{\based}(u)$.
 (The careful reader might want to check that different choices in terms of basic moves give isomorphic $\ArcalgS[*]$-bimodules.)

-\openqed\textbf{Case \ref{enum:generic}.} The main ingredient in order to control the number of $\webalg[a]^{\based}$-bimodule homomorphisms is to first use the results from \fullref{subsec:algmodel} to identify $\webalg[a]^{\based}$ and its web bimodules with $\ArcalgS[a]$ and its arc bimodules.
-Then further identify $\ArcalgS[a]$ with $\ArcalgS[\KBN]$ and their arc bimodules by using the results from \fullref{subsec:iso-alg} and \fullref{subsec:iso-bimod}.
-Hence, we can use statements obtained in \cite{BS2} and \cite{BS3} as we explain below.
-Hereby we note that these results work, mutatis mutandis, in the generic case as well.
+The main ingredient in order to control the number of $\webalg[a]^{\based}$-bimodule homomorphisms is to first use the results from \fullref{subsec:algmodel} to identify $\webalg[a]^{\based}$ and its web bimodules with $\ArcalgS[a]$ and its arc bimodules.
+Then further identify $\ArcalgS[a]$ with $\ArcalgS[\KBN]$ and their arc bimodules by using \makeautorefname{subsection}{Sections} the results from \fullref{subsec:iso-alg} and \ref{subsec:iso-bimod}.
+Then we can use statements obtained in \cite{BS2} and \cite{BS3} as we explain below.
+Hereby we note that these results work, mutatis mutandis, in the generic case as well. \makeautorefname{subsection}{Section}